Real Name: Richard Deacon

 (Moon Knight I#35) - The Fly was interrupted in the course of a penthouse robbery by Moon Knight, but was more than a match for the hero.
 Using his vibratory power, he blasted Moon Knight into a wall and fled.
 The resultant spinal injury left Moon Knight paralyzed for several weeks thereafter.

-(Spectacular Spider-Man#86) - The Fly, reduced to lapping up spilled soda for nourishment, again confronted J. Jonah Jameson.
+(Spectacular Spider-Man II#86) - The Fly, reduced to lapping up spilled soda for nourishment, again confronted J. Jonah Jameson.
 He soon found himself battling Spider-Man and the Black Cat, and was once again defeated.

-(Punisher VII#5) - Aided by Dormammu's dark magic, the Hood resurrected the Fly along with several other of Scourge's victims to fight the Punisher.
-The Fly was once again in his his near-human form.
+(Punisher VII#5) - Aided by Dormammu's dark magic, the Hood resurrected the Fly along with several others of Scourge's victims to fight the Punisher.
+The Fly was once again in his near-human form.

 (Punisher VII#7) - While Bird-Man waited outside, the Fly ate the remains of Tina in a red-light district hotel, talking madly to himself.
 The Black Stream agents sent by the Hood to pacify the Fly were all killed along with hostess Millie, her face dissolved by the Fly's acidic vomit.
 The Punisher then arrived, aiming a gun at Deacon.